mheap/github-action-required-labels/README.md

 This action calls the GitHub API to fetch labels for a PR rather than reading `event.json`.
 This allows the action to run as intended when an earlier step adds a label.
 It will use `github.token` by default, and you can set the `token` input to provide alternative authentication.

+If successful, any matching labels will be output in `outputs.labels` as a comma separated string.

 ## Examples

 ### Complete example